 Another guarantee against property loss might be getting home insurance against theft.
 Of course, keep in mind that you’ll only gain back monetary assets, so you run the risk of losing sentimental items.

 Homes without security systems are three times more likely to experience a burglary.
-With such a staggering statistic, a fake home security sign might not be enough to to put your mind at ease.
+With such a staggering statistic, trusting home security systems will more likely put your mind at ease.
 If you have a working alarm system, putting up home security signs is a practical first line of defense, but we suggest installing at least one set of floodlights, a keyless lock pad, or a few dummy surveillance cameras to protect your home and belongings.
+In the meantime, if you want to know more about home security, take a look at our article on home security basics.